ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    This flag is used in defining the firmware update metadata structure.
 This flag is by default set to '1'.

+-  ``PSA_FWU_SUPPORT``: Enable the firmware update mechanism as per the `PSA FW update specification`_.
+The default value is 0, and this is an experimental feature.
+   PSA firmware update implementation has some limitations, such as BL2 is not part of the protocol-updatable images, if BL2 needs to be updated, then it should be done through another platform-defined mechanism, and it assumes that the platform's hardware supports CRC32 instructions.

 --------------

 *Copyright (c) 2019-2021, Arm Limited.
 All rights reserved.*